Esri/geodev-hackerlabs/design/customize_vector_map.md

 7. Open the `root.json` style you downloaded in a text editor.
 The `root.json` file controls the map style.
 In the steps below you're going to change the color for a couple of layers in the map.

-	1. Background, water, and marine bodies: use the find and replace tool to find `#cfcfd4` and replace with `#a6deff`.
+	1. Background, water, and marine areas: use the find and replace tool to find `#cfcfd4` and replace with `#a6deff`.
 This approach is recommended because these layers appear multiple times in the map style for different zoom levels.

 		```json
 			"type": "background",